Gheorghe Vasilichi: Statesman and Minister

-After the liberation, Vasilichi returned to Romania, where he became a member of the Central Committee of the Romanian Workers Party (PMR) at the National Conference and was a member from October 16 to 22, 1945 and was a member of this first until December 28, 1955.
+After being liberated, Vasilichi returned to Romania, where he became a member of the Central Committee of the Romanian Workers Party (PMR) at the National Conference and was a member from October 16 to 22, 1945 and was a member of this first until December 28, 1955.
 In 1946 he became a member of the Chamber of Deputies and represented the constituency of Prahova in this until 1948.
 Between December 30, 1947, and April 14, 1948, he served as Under-Secretary of State in the Ministry of National Education.
 In 1948 he became a member of the Great National Assembly and was a member of this until his death.
-He was a delegate to the Sixth Congress of the PMR from 21 to 23 February 1948 Member of the Politburo of the PMR and was a member of these bodies until 27 May 1952.
+He was a delegate to the Sixth Congress of the PMR from 21 to 23 February 1948, a member of the Politburo of the PMR, and was a member of these bodies until 27 May 1952.

 On April 14, 1948, Vasilichi took over the position of Minister for Public Education and held it until he was replaced by Nicolae Popescu-Doreanu on April 23, 1949.
 He then replaced Miron Constantinescu in a cabinet reshuffle on April 23, 1949, as Minister of Mines and Oil and remained in this post until August 5, 1950.
 In 1951 he became President of the National Union of Craft Cooperatives (UCECOM) and remained in this post until 1969.

 At the Seventh Party Congress of the PMR (23 to 28 December 1955) he became a candidate of the Central Committee of the PMR and held this position until 25 June 1960.
-At the Eighth Party Congress of the PMR from June 20 to 26, 1960, he was again a member of the Central Committee of the PMR and was a member of this body until his death on October 31, 1974.
+At the Eighth Party Congress of the PMR from June 20 to 26, 1960, he was again a member of the Central Committee of the PMR and was a member of this body until his death in Piatra Neamț on October 31, 1974.
 Vasilichi was also a member of the executive board of the Romanian group at the Interparliamentary Union (IPU) from March 19, 1965, and chairman of the Committee on Health, Labor and Social Security.